Ypertex/blog/content/articles/multisource-multitrack-recording-in-your-daw/index.md

 # Conclusion

-This tutorial showed how Voicemeeter can be used to route audio from multiple sources to your DAW---all while conserving these sources on multiple tracks.
+This tutorial showed how Voicemeeter can be used to route audio from multiple sources to your DAW—all while keeping these sources on multiple tracks.
 This will enable you to process and mix the audio from each source separately or in any combination.

 The two important, yet less intuitive steps are to use the ``Composite`` mode on Voicemeeter's virtual audio interface and then patch the desired inputs through to the available tracks of that virtual interface.